tigasnogueira/Desafio-BackEnd-Mottu/README.md

       "type": "boolean",
       "description": "Indicates if pets are allowed in the rental property" }
-    // Additional properties may be present based on the specific rental details },
+  },
   "required": ["rentalId", "address", "price", "bedrooms", "bathrooms", "sqft", "petsAllowed"] }